airshipit/shipyard/docs/source/CLI.rst

     Example:
         shipyard create action redeploy_server --param="server-name=mcp"
+        shipyard create action update_site --param="continue-on-fail=true"

 <action_command>
   The action to invoke.

 \--param=<parameter>
-  A parameter to be provided to the action being invoked. (repeatable)
+  A parameter to be provided to the action being invoked. (repeatable) Note that we can pass in different information to the create action workflow, i.e. name of server to be redeployed, whether to continue the workflow if there are failures in Drydock, e.g. failed health checks.

 \--allow-intermediate-commits
   Allows continuation of a site action, e.g. update_site even when the